-Rover, the nation’s largest online network of dog walkers, will help you get paid to walk dogs in your spare time!
+Rover, the nation’s largest online network of pet sitters and dog walkers, will help you get paid to walk dogs in your spare time!

 It’s sort of like Uber for dog walking in that you take requests in your area.
 Depending on where you live, you can accept walks that are ASAP, meaning you can arrive for the walk within 30 minutes, or accept a walk that’s scheduled for a later time.

 And if you really hit it off with a pup and its owner, you can schedule ongoing walks with the same client.

 Rover also has other opportunities for dog lovers to make money.

 You can sign up to offer dog boarding in your home or become a house sitter for clients when they’re away, or you can even offer drop-in visits.
 You also set your own rates if you take part in these extra services.

 Who Can Be A Dog Walker For Rover?